hwh7301/EMPHCN/README.md

 - p_p.pt:protein-protein associations
 ## Usage
 ### Quick start
 We use the dataset T1 to illustrate an example.
-You should first enter the "data" folder and unzip the "T1.zip" file.
-Then you just need to go back to the EMPHCN file directory and run the following code:
+You should first unzip the "code.zip" file and unzip the "datasets.zip" file.
+Then you just need to go  to the "code" file directory and run the following code:

 ```bash
 python main.py --dataset T1